8Ginette8/gbif.range/README.md

 <img width=80% height=80% src="https://user-images.githubusercontent.com/43674773/203580332-1d644e07-6cbc-49dc-8add-15514ea1ad92.png">

 Note that a more detailed version of *eco.marine* (Marine Ecoregions and Pelagic Provinces of the World) may be found <a href="https://data.unep-wcmc.org/datasets/38">here</a>.
-This version is available along the one from the package, and describes more detailed ecoregions along the coasts.
+This version is available along *eco.marine", and describes more detailed ecoregions along the coasts.

 To access the polygon data in R:
 ``` r